 What muscles do jump squats work?

 Jump squats target the quadriceps, gluteus maximus, and calves as primary movers.
-Hamstrings, core, and hip flexors work as secondary muscles.
-Because they're plyometric, jump squats recruit fast-twitch muscle fibers that regular squats don't fully activate.
+The hamstrings, core stabilizers, and hip flexors work as secondary muscles.
+Because jump squats are plyometric, they recruit the fast-twitch muscle fibers responsible for explosive power, which standard squats do not fully activate.
+The cardiovascular system also works hard: heart rate spikes within seconds, making jump squats one of the most metabolically demanding bodyweight movements.

 How many jump squats should I do?

-For power: 3 to 4 sets of 5 to 8 reps with full rest.
-For conditioning: 3 sets of 10 to 15.
+For power development, 3 to 4 sets of 5 to 8 reps with full rest (90 seconds to 2 minutes) between sets.
+For conditioning, 3 sets of 10 to 15 reps with shorter rest (30 to 45 seconds).
 Quality matters more than quantity with plyometrics.
-When your landing mechanics break down, stop the set.
+When your landing mechanics start breaking down, stop the set regardless of rep count.
+Sloppy reps train you to land badly.

 Do jump squats burn fat?

-Jump squats are one of the most metabolically demanding bodyweight exercises.
-They recruit large muscle groups explosively and elevate heart rate fast.
-Research shows they increase EPOC (excess post-exercise oxygen consumption), meaning you burn calories after the workout ends.
-But fat loss comes down to overall caloric balance, not any single exercise.
+Jump squats are one of the most metabolically demanding bodyweight exercises because they recruit large muscle groups explosively and elevate heart rate quickly.
+High-intensity exercise increases excess post-exercise oxygen consumption (EPOC), so you continue burning calories after the workout ends.
+But fat loss ultimately comes down to overall caloric balance over weeks and months.
+No single exercise carries that load on its own.